Pseudotrillium: Taxonomy

 Pseudotrillium rivale was first described as Trillium rivale by American botanist Sereno Watson in 1885.
 Its type specimen was collected in 1880 at Big Flat in the Siskiyou Mountains, thirty miles east of Crescent City, California.
 Watson compared the new species to the eastern Trillium nivale, "which it much resembles in habit."
 Presumably he was referring to the tendency of the pedicel to decline below the leaves after pollination, a common habit of both species.

-Based on morphology and molecular evidence, Trillium rivale was segregated into a monotypic genus by Susan B. Farmer in 2002.
-For this purpose, Farmer simultaneously described the names Pseudotrillium and Pseudotrillium rivale.
+Based on morphology and molecular phylogenetic evidence, Trillium rivale was segregated into a monotypic genus by Susan B. Farmer in 2002.
+For this purpose, Farmer simultaneously described the taxa Pseudotrillium and Pseudotrillium rivale.
 As of March 2023, the name Pseudotrillium rivale (S.Watson) S.B.Farmer is widely recognized.

 Pseudotrillium is a member of tribe Parideae.
 It is sister to the remainder of Parideae, a clade that includes Paris and Trillium.
 Based on molecular phylogenetic studies, Pseudotrillium rivale is the first diverging (basal) branch of Parideae, a result that is well supported.
-Historically, studies that omit this taxon have given strikingly different results, suggesting that "Pseudotrillium could hold the key to phylogenetic studies."
+Historically, studies that omit this taxon have given strikingly different results, suggesting that "Pseudotrillium could hold the key to phylogenetic studies" of Parideae.